Viktoriia Onopriienko

 Viktoriia Maksimivna Onopriienko (Вікторія Максимівна Онопрієнко; born 18 October 2003) is a Ukrainian individual rhythmic gymnast.
 She competed at the 2020 Tokyo Olympics, finishing tenth in the all-around final.
-She is the 2020 Grand Prix Final all-around champion and the 2022 World Games ribbon bronze medalist.
-She is the 2021 Ukrainian all-around champion.
+She is the bronze medalist in clubs at the 2023 World Championships and the hoop champion at the 2023 European Championships.
+Onopriienko is also the 2020 Grand Prix Final all-around champion and the 2022 World Games ribbon bronze medalist.
 At the junior level, she is the 2018 European team silver medalist.

+On national level, she is a two-time (2021, 2023) Ukrainian all-around champion and the 2020 all-around silver medalist.

 Early life

 Onopriienko was born on 18 October 2003 in Kyiv.
 Her parents are both dental technicians.
 She began rhythmic gymnastics at age four, and she also tried figure skating for three months.

 Career

 Junior

 Onopriienko competed at the 2018 European Championships, winning team silver alongside Khrystyna Pohranychna and the Ukrainian senior group.

 Senior

 2019

 Onopriienko participated in her first World Cup in Pesaro, where she finished in ninth place all-around and qualified for the ball, ribbon, and clubs finals, finishing seventh in ball and ribbon, and fourth in clubs.
 Then at the Sofia World Cup, she finished fourteenth in the all-around.
 She again finished fourteenth in the all-around at the Baku World Cup and qualified to ball and clubs finals, finishing sixth and fourth, respectively.
 She competed at the 2019 European Championships in Baku, where she, Vlada Nikolchenko, and the junior group placed fifth in team competition.
 She did not advance into the all-around or apparatus finals.
 Then at the Minsk World Challenge Cup, she finished fourteenth in the all-around and seventh in the clubs final.
 She was scheduled to compete in two events in the qualification round of the World Championships, but she was taken out at the last minute.